lidaltonlima/PyEngineerView/README.md

 ### Creating and Analyzing Structures

 1. **Get the Excel Template**
     - Go to `Templates > Get Excel Template`
     - Use this template to define your structural model

 2. **Import Your Model**
     - Use `File > Open File` to import the Excel file
     - You can also open previously saved `.json` files

 3. **Calculate the Structure**
     - Go to `Calculate > Calculate Structure`
     - The engine will perform linear analysis
+    > [!IMPORTANT]
+    > Currently the calculation supports only:
+    > - Linear elastic analysis
+    > - Symmetric cross-sections
+    > - Loads applied at the Center of Gravity (CG) which must coincide with the Shear Center (SC)

 4. **View Results**
     - Click on any structural element (node, bar, support)
     - Results appear in the right panel under the `Results` tab

 ### Navigation Controls